rgcgithub/regenie/docs/docs/options.md

 These are automatically deleted at the end of the program (unless the run was not successful in which case the user would need to delete the files)

+See the [Wiki page](https://github.com/rgcgithub/regenie/wiki/Further-parallelization-for-level-0-models-in-Step-1) for more details on how to run the level 0 models for Step 1 of **regenie** in parallel.

 ## Output

 | Option | Argument | Type | Description|